RustCrypto/formats/sec1/README.md

 ## About

-Pure Rust implementation of [SEC1: Elliptic Curve Cryptography] encoding formats including ASN.1 DER-serialized private keys.
+Pure Rust implementation of [SEC1: Elliptic Curve Cryptography] encoding formats including ASN.1 DER-serialized private keys  as well as the `Elliptic-Curve-Point-to-Octet-String` encoding.

 ## License